Saeed Al Samman: Literary Life

 Samman excelled in literature and was famous for it.
 In his work, he traveled to Rome, Aleppo, Egypt, Tripoli, the Levant, and Baalbek, and he wrote a thousand poems in praise of notables, presidents and ministers in Damascus and elsewhere.
 In Damascus, he belonged to President Fathallah bin Muhammad Al-Daftari Al-Ghaqalansi, who made him an imam and preacher at a school he established in 1156 AH in the locality of Al-Qaymariya, as mentioned by the president in a book he wrote and called "Al-Rawd Al-Nafeh" in which he praised the writers of Damascus.

-He wanted to write a book in which he would translate the poets of his time and collect their relics, and he traveled between the countries for that purpose until he passed away before completing it, and in the Berlin Library a piece containing the translations of 69 poets of his contemporaries believed to be from the drafts of this book.
+He wanted to write a book in which he would translate the poets of his time and collect their relics, and he traveled between the countries for that purpose until he died before completing it, and in the Berlin Library a piece containing the translations of 69 poets of his contemporaries believed to be from the drafts of this book.
 He authored literary letters and a poetry collection called "Mana'ih al-Afkar fi Madayih Al akhiar," and his book "Al-Rawd al-Nafeh" about the praises of the Fallancan conquest is found in Berlin.